The Financial Conduct Authority (FCA) has now published the second of its three Consultation Papers on the Investment Firm Prudential Regime (IFPR).

 Basic liquid assets requirement

-All firms will have to maintain a basic liquid asset requirement, based on holding an amount of core liquid assets equivalent to at least equal to one third of the amount of its FOR (plus, if relevant, 1.6% of the total amount of any guarantees provided to clients).
+All firms will have to maintain a basic liquid asset requirement, based on holding an amount of core liquid assets equivalent to at least one third of the amount of its FOR (plus, if relevant, 1.6% of the total amount of any guarantees provided to clients).

 Risk management, ICARA and SREP